 What’s special: Castra Art Market and Kitesurfing

 Dor Habonim Beach brings you all the excitement by the sea.
 Go camping, make a bonfire, unwind and connect with strangers, a lot can happen in the marine world of Mediterranean in Israel.
+When here, you’ll end up discovering an array of reasons why beach bums consider this one of the best Israel beaches.
 The beach is a class act and is popular among nomads for its exciting trails and rustic surroundings tucked into the Mediterranean.

 Thanks to the refreshing environs around and perfect setup holding history with shipwrecks and sunken troves lying by the beach.
 Behold the magic, you are at one of the best beaches in Israel.

 What’s special: Romantic sunset view, camping, hiking around the coast region